verifast/verifast/README.Linux.txt

 0. Using the local GNUmakefile
 ===================================

-ecent releases of VeriFast require OCaml >= 3.12.1 released in December 2011.
+Recent releases of VeriFast require OCaml >= 3.12.1 released in December 2011.
 Currently not many Linux distributions provide packages of the latest OCaml and LABLGTK2.
 Thus, we provide a build script to automatically download and compile the OCaml 3.12.1, camlidl, lablgtk and the Z3 OCaml